 Class B shares tend to have higher annual distribution expenses than A shares.
 After a specified number of years after the CDSC has ended, most Class B shares convert to Class A shares (without paying an additional up-front charge) with lower annual expenses.

-• Class C shares typically do not have a front-end sales charge, but carry a back-end charge – usually 1% if the shares are redeemed within the first year of purchase.
+- Class C shares typically do not have a front-end sales charge, but carry a back-end charge – usually 1% if the shares are redeemed within the first year of purchase.
 Class C shares tend to have higher annual distribution expenses than Class A and Class B shares.
-Generally, your Financial Consultant is compensated 1% on an annual basis when you buy Class C shares.
+Generally, your Wealth Advisor is compensated 1% on an annual basis when you buy Class C shares.
 This amount is deducted from the net asset value of the mutual fund.
 Also, Class C shares do not generally convert to Class A shares at any time after the surrender period.

 Which share class is right for you?